LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/06_raja_umpire_host_device/README.md

 Umpire creates predefined allocators for each of the available resources, and they can be accessed using the `ResourceManager::getAllocator` method.

-The predefined names can include:
+For this lesson, these 2 memory resources are the most important:

 - "HOST": CPU memory, like `malloc`.
 - "DEVICE": device memory, and a "::<N>" suffix can be added to request memory on a specific device.
-- "UM": unified memory that can be accessed by both the CPU and GPU.
-- "PINNED": CPU memory that is pinned and will be accessible by the GPU.

-Other memory resources include:

-- "DEVICE_CONST": constant, read-only GPU memory
-- "FILE": mmapped file memory that is accessible by the CPU.
-- "SHARED": Includes POSIX shared memory which can be accessible by the CPU or GPU depending on what your system accommodates and the MPI3 shared memory that is accessible on the CPU.
-- "UNKNOWN": If an incorrect name is used or if the allocator was not set up correctly.

-## Part 2: Lesson 7
+There are many more kinds of memory resources that Umpire offers.
+Check out a list of other memory resources at the bottom of this README!

-For lesson 7, you will learn how to use Umpire's operations to copy data between CPU and GPU memory in a portable way, using the memory resources you learned about in lesson 6.
+Now, let's learn how to use Umpire's operations to copy data between CPU and GPU memory in a portable way, using Umpire's memory resources.

 In `07_raja_umpire_host_device.cpp`, we create an allocator for the GPU with:
 ```